CoderDennis/decorum/notes.md

 **StreamData gives lists up to generation size.**
 PropEr also uses an internal increasing size parameter.
 The sized function in PropCheck is used to get the current size parameter.
 In StreamData sized is a macro and the scale function is used to add a multiple of the size.

 What about the biased coin flip for choosing another item?
+The Elm implementation uses it.
 I don’t understand how the shrinker would know that the pair goes together.
 How could this relate to using the size parameter for affecting the length of the generated lists?

 Do we need to label chunks of random history the way hypothesis does?
 I couldn’t find the equivalent in the Elm implementation.
 Martin confirmed that it's not in the Elm code.